SandroBoka/RadiationEditor/README.md

 # Radiation Geometry Editor

-Radiation Geometry Editor is a lightweight 3D tool for creating and exporting geometric scenes used in **radiation simulation workflows**.
+Radiation Geometry Editor is a Unity-based toolset for building and exporting simple 3D geometry for radiation simulation workflows made for .
+It now includes a main 3D editor plus additional utility scenes (prediction runner, ray-plane intersection runner, and a PDF opener) available from the menu.

-The editor is designed to help simulation and research teams define:
+This toolset is designed to help simulation and research teams define:
-- simple 3D bodies,
+- simple 3D bodies
-- materials,
+- materials
-- exact spatial transformations,
+- exact spatial transformations
-- and sensor locations,
+- sensor locations

-and export all relevant data into a **CSV file** for further processing.
+and export all relevant data into CSV for downstream processing.

-> **Note**
-> This tool does **not** perform calculations.
+Note: The 3D editor does not perform physics or simulation.
+External executables in `Assets/StreamingAssets` handle computation for the utility scenes.

 ---